A dot?! What do you mean?

-Koh Lipe is a small island in the Andaman sea close to the Malaysian borders.
-It belongs to the Tarutao Marine National Park (aka the No 1 of the ” things to do ” here!) where you have to pay an entrance fee of 220Baht ( roughly £5) that is valid for 5 days.
+Well, Koh Lipe is a very small tropical island in the Andaman sea close to the Malaysian borders.
+It belongs to the Tarutao Marine National Park which is in fact the No 1 of the ”things to do” here- after you pay an entrance fee of 220Baht ( roughly £5) that is valid for 5 days.
+How many days to spend here depends actually on what you are looking for so I will try to describe the island as much as possible so you can decide for yourself but I found 4 days to be more than sufficient if you want to gain a good insight on it but not get bored!

 The highlight of the abovementioned trip was when the speedboat crew decided to stop unexpectedly on an uninhabited islet of the Tarutao Park called Khai or Ta-nga (Egg Island) !
 Surprise!
 One hour in a paradise!
 After almost one month in Thailand…here we found out the clearest and the most beautiful waters!